microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/New-MgApplication.md

       - `[Id <String>]`: The unique identifier of an app role or delegated permission exposed by the resource application.
 For delegated permissions, this should match the id property of one of the delegated permissions in the oauth2PermissionScopes collection of the resource application's service principal.
 For app roles (application permissions), this should match the id property of an app role in the appRoles collection of the resource application's service principal.
       - `[Type <String>]`: Specifies whether the id property references a delegated permission or an app role (application permission).
 The possible values are: Scope (for delegated permissions) or Role (for app roles).
     - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.
+  - `[SamlMetadataUrl <String>]`: The URL where the service exposes SAML metadata for federation.
+This property is valid only for single-tenant applications.
+Nullable.
   - `[ServiceManagementReference <String>]`: References application or service contact information from a Service or Asset Management database.
 Nullable.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
 The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
 See more in the table below.
 Supports $filter (eq, ne, not).
   - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication